-If clients are unable to complete an application form in certain circumstances, a representative may complete it on their behalf (see the CAPS application form and guidelines for required criteria).
+If your circumstances mean you cannot complete an application form a representative may complete it on your behalf.
+The CAPS application form and guidelines will provide further information on the criteria.

 Yes.
 A payment can be made directly into a representative's bank account (details of the relationship are required) or to a nominated organisation, which will assist the person to purchase their products.

 No. The CAPS payment is income tax exempt and will not be included in any Centerlink assessment as income.